Behind the Counter at Beyond Bread: Building a Tucson Institution

 What we cover

-• Why the second location opened (Speedway & Wilmot) and what Jane saw early that made her stay
+• Why the second location opened and what made Jane stay

-• What systems become critical as locations multiply: ordering accuracy and communication
+• What systems become critical as locations multiply

-• Where pressure shows up first: labor + food costs, external shocks, and pricing decisions
+• Where pressure shows up first: labor and food costs

 Beyond Bread is a Tucson-based bakery and scratch kitchen that grew from a small Campbell shop into a multi-location operation.
 Behind the counter, it’s a logistics-heavy business built on systems, communication, and disciplined execution — all in service of a consistent product.